Curriculum

 Individual Majors

 The Individual Majors program provides students the opportunity to design an individually tailored major when the focus of study lies outside an established department or program-based major, and/or combines multiple disciplines.
-To create an Individual Majors proposal, the student works closely with a faculty advisor and designs a specific curriculum of study (including a capstone course or experience), articulating the focus and goals of the major.
+To create an Individual Major proposal, the student works closely with a faculty advisor and designs a specific curriculum of study (including a capstone course or experience), articulating the focus and goals of the major.
 The student's proposal and advisor's recommendation are submitted to the Individual Majors Committee, which reviews the proposal.
 Once an Individual Major is approved, any subsequent changes to the student's curriculum or major must be approved by the Individual Majors Committee and the student's advisor.
 While most Individual Majors earn a B.A., it is possible to create an Individual Major with a B.S.; this requires a minimum of 16 major courses, all from within the natural sciences division.

 All course work for the major must be passed with a grade of C- or better, including courses taken credit/no credit.
 The Individual Majors Committee takes the role of departmental/program chair for certifying the student's completed program of study (senior audit).